 in the shape of a curve, the composition consists largely of lines and edges.
 This

 juxtaposition is seen clearly between the two levels.
-Where on the ground floor, the exterior is aided by lots of stone and glass.
+On the ground floor, the exterior is aided by lots of stone and glass.
 On the second level, Alejandro goes all out with a more diverse mix of structures.
 Cubes, semicircles and diagonals fuse to create a stunning outline, which is both seamless (to create flow) yet separated (to instil individual character).
-The clean white façade brings unity to the building, but on closer inspection there is an impressive number of contrasting forms at play.
+The clean white façade brings unity to the building, but on closer inspection, there is an impressive number of contrasting forms at play.

 A three metre high waterfall

 Underneath the wave-shaped roof, each room pours into the next.
 The living room and kitchen are risen up on tubular pillars, integrated as part of the garden.
 Large panels of glass brings in plenty of light and there is a standout water feature falling from the master terrace into the swimming pool.
 At three metres high, the water pours from the second level creating a liquid connection between the two stories.

 Underneath, a cosy seating area has been created, encouraging plenty of moments to relax by the water.
 Whether it’s by the pool, by the sea or within its liquid walls, Alejandro has given this family in Santa Ponsa plenty of ‘flow’ to enjoy.

 Photos by APM Mallorca.
 Text by Rosie Foot